openjohn/p4p/README.md

 ## Get the Data
 The CATS data comes from the Department of Justice via FOIA request.

-There is a version of the data from March 2016 [available as a ZIP archive](https://drive.google.com/file/d/0BzVokAd-QgH6RHpnM2pSQU1vYWc/view?usp=sharing).
+There is a version of the data from June 2014 [available as a ZIP archive](https://drive.google.com/file/d/0BzVokAd-QgH6RHpnM2pSQU1vYWc/view?usp=sharing).
 The archive contains CSV files named according to tables from the database extract:

 ```
-$ unzip -l ij_cats_data_20160315.zip
+$ unzip -l cats_data_201406.zip

   Length      Date    Time    Name
 ---------  ---------- -----   ----